vitto-sanf/LingoMingle/README.md

 # LINGOMIGLE

 Project developed for the course "Human Computer Interaction" during the academic year 2023/24 at Politecnico di Torino.
+It is a high-fidelity prototype so not a fully functioning application but some parts have been mocked up.
+It is the result of an analysis started from the deep user needs of the users in a specific context, in our case "learning a new language" that led us through various steps to the completion of this prototype.
+For more information see the **final report** pdf.

 1. [Getting Started](#getting-started)
 2. [Database structure](#database-structure)